 To become a surrogate mother, read through the information below.
 Afterward, please fill in the Application Form on this website.
 If you have questions, our support team is available to answer questions and guide you along the process.

 How to Become a Surrogate Mother

-heck out the criteria below to see if you qualify to be a surrogate mother.
+Check out the criteria in this article to see if you qualify to be a surrogate mother.
 If so, then this is the process to become a surrogate:

 - Fill out the application: The Become a Surrogate form can be found here.
 Fill out the firm completely.
 If you have questions, feel free to ask us.
 After submitting the application, one of our surrogate managers will contact you by email to review the application and move to the next step.

 - Social and medical history information: We will ask permission for your doctor or health care provider to send a complete medical history directly to our clinic.
 This information is kept strictly confidential – and kept only by our clinic.
 We don’t keep a copy of your personal medical information, and it is never disclosed to any third parties.